SNDL (SNDL)

 AI Analysis | Feedback

-The up to three categories of individual customers that SNDL serves are:
+The categories of individual customers that SNDL serves typically include:

 AI Analysis | Feedback